Dhruv97/NodeWeather/README.md

 # NodeWeather
-NodeJS application to get the current weather conditions of a certain zip code
+NodeJS application to get the current weather conditions of a certain zip code using OpenWeatherMap API.